Computer

 While laptops are becoming more powerful, a desktop is still better suited for graphic-intensive applications such as computer gaming, video editing, or animation rendering.
 But if portability is a priority, then laptops are the only way to go.

-Other things to keep in mind when deciding between a laptop and a desktop computer include upfront costs, noise and cooling, and peripherals.
+Other to keep in mind when deciding between a laptop and a desktop computer include upfront costs, noise and cooling, and peripherals.
 You should expect a laptop to cost a bit more than a desktop of similar specifications, as you’re buying the display and input mechanisms at the same time, as well as paying for a battery — though there are great budget laptops out there.

 Laptops are also often very compact, which means they are more likely to be noisier when the fans ramp up to keep the computer cool.
 While desktops can also get noisy when under heavy loads like gaming or video editing, they tend to still be quieter than laptops under the same load due to the improved airflow in the case — and you can always modify the cooling to improve it.
 That’s not so easy with laptops.